-For much of its history, Pemba has been overshadowed by Zanzibar, its larger, more visible and more politically powerful neighbour to the south.
-Although the islands are separated by only 50km, very few tourists cross the channel.
-Those who do, however, are seldom disappointed because Pemba offers an authentic experience that’s largely disappeared in the archipelago’s other half.
+For much of its history, Pemba has been overshadowed by Zanzibar Island, its larger neighbour to the south.
+Although the islands are separated by only 50km of sea, relatively few tourists cross the channel.
+Those who do, however, are seldom disappointed.